 ALL is however the exception, as it is the only type of leukemia that is more prevalent in children than adults.
-The reality is therefore that leukemia is not only a childhood condition, but a cancer which affects people of all ages.
+The reality is therefore that leukemia is not only a childhood condition but a cancer that affects people of all ages.

 The prevalence of other leukemia types does differ in adults of different age groups.
 ALL remains the most common in young adults between the age of 16 and 24 years old and then acute myeloid leukemia (AML) becomes the most common diagnosis from this age up to around 49 years old.
 Over the age of 50 years old, cases of chronic lymphocytic leukemia (CLL) become more prevalent than any other but the number of AML and chronic myeloid leukemia (CML) cases are still relatively high.

 How do the symptoms of leukemia vary by age?